Yohz78/LitReview_Django/README.md

 Steps 1-4 are only required for initial installation.
 For subsequent launches of the application, you only have to execute step 4 from the root folder of the project.

+### Option 2: Installation and execution without pipenv (using venv and pip)

+1. Clone this repository using `$ git clone https://github.com/Yohz78/Projet_9`
+2. Move to the LITReview root folder with `$ cd Projet_9\LITReview`
+3. Create a virtual environment for the project with `$ py -m venv env` on windows or `$ python3 -m venv env` on macos or linux.
+4. Activate the virtual environment with `$ env\Scripts\activate` on windows or `$ source env/bin/activate` on macos or linux.
+5. Install project dependencies with `$ pip install -r requirements.txt`
+6. Run the server with `$ python manage.py runserver`

+When the server is running after step of the procedure, the django app can be accessed at [http://localhost:8000/home](http://localhost:8000/home)

+Steps 1-5 are only required for initial installation.
+For subsequent launches of the Django app, you only have to execute step 6 from the root folder of the project.

 ## Usage